plausible/wordpress/README.md

 * WordPress 4.8 or greater
 * PHP version 7.0 or greater
-* MySQL version 5.5 or greater
+* MySQL version 5.5 or greaterd

 ### Automatic installation